carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![Internet Gateway](https://docs.aws.amazon.com/images/vpc/latest/userguide/images/internet-gateway-basics.png)

 - Allows your VPC (**public subnet**) to communicate with the Internet ==> Performs network address translation for instances.
-- It is known as Internet gateway or Virtual Private Gateway
 - 1 VPC <-> 1 Internet Gateway.
 Each Internet Gateway is associated with one VPC only, and each VPC has one Internet Gateway only (one-to-one mapping)
 - For internet communication, you must set up a route in your route table that directs traffic to the Internet Gateway ==> It becomes a public subnet.
+- **Note:** For Site-to-Site VPN connection, you must use Virtual Private Gateway or Transit Gateway (not Internet Gateway.)

 ##### C/ Route Table (Created by default)